-Your application must be submitted to the New Brunswick office of immigration.
+You will be required to submit your application to the New Brunswick office of immigration.
 Start by creating a profile on the New Brunswick Expression of Interest system.
-There are a number of streams you can apply through: Express Entry Program, Atlantic Immigration Pilot, Entrepreneur Stream and the Skilled Worker Stream.
+There are a number of streams you can apply through: Canada's Express Entry Program, Atlantic Immigration Pilot, Entrepreneur Stream, and the Skilled Worker Stream.
 The main goal of these programs is to facilitate skilled immigrants in the transition to the Atlantic communities.
 From food and beverage servers to carpenters to engineers, there are numerous opportunities for aspiring people with an appetite for adventure.

 Atlantic Immigration Pilot

 To be eligible for the Atlantic Immigration Pilot (AIP) you must have a valid job offer from a New Brunswick employer who has made you the full-time offer.
-There are many professions which will overlap between the AIP, the Skilled Workers Stream and the Express Entry Program.
+There are many professions that will overlap between the AIP, the Skilled Workers Stream, and the Express Entry Program.
 The main advantage of the AIP is that it is inclusive of semi-skilled positions, so immigrants with jobs in NOC C and categories can also be eligible for permanent residency.
+The following occupations have been listed as in-demand and foreign workers with full time job offers in can apply for permanent residency through the AIP.

 |Atlantic Immigration Pilot|